 We can get stuck in an echo chamber if we only surround ourselves with people we already know and agree with.
 Branching out will provide a broader perspective and sense of empathy.
 This can also open your eyes to opportunities that you didn’t even realize were out there.

 The key affirmation here is, “I have enough time, money and love to give.”
 You absolutely have enough RIGHT NOW to start making this difference.
 Repeat this on a daily basis—especially when that little voice tries make excuses to hold you back.
 This process doesn’t have to be expensive or time-consuming.
 You DO have enough to start right now

 Use any affirmations that help you get motivated and stay on task.

 Clear Your Path and Live True to Your Life Purpose

 I hope you will join me for more in my Healing Center.
-You will gain confidence in knowing your life purpose once you join the program.
+You will gain confidence and a plan to find your life purpose once you join.
 I’ll help you experience life without roadblocks, feeling supported and divinely guided.
 I also encourage you to grab this oil as you work on finding purpose: “I am purpose” healing oil.

 I have every confidence you are going to find your purpose in life.
 This will not stay hidden from you!